NIIKORNEY/NIIKORNEY/README.md

 - 👋 Hi, I’m @NIIKORNEY
-- 👀 I’m interested in java and projects to help perfects to help perfect my skills
+- 👀 I’m interested in java and projects to help perfect my skills
 - 🌱 I’m currently learning ... newer automation processes
 - 💞️ I’m looking to collaborate on ...mid level to challenging projects
 - 📫 How to reach me ...niikorney@gmail.com